Key takeaways

 Data ingestion and normalisation

-AI Accountant pulls invoices, contracts, and notes directly from Zoho Books and Tally, normalises customer names and IDs, standardises product or service codes with revenue attributes, cleans contract identifiers and line items, flags mismatches up front.
+AI Accountant pulls invoices, contracts, and notes directly from Tally.
+It normalises customer names and IDs, standardises product or service codes with revenue attributes, cleans contract identifiers and line items, and flags mismatches up front.

 Structured revenue data preparation

-Builds clean transaction tables for scheduling, maps invoice lines to performance obligations and recognition methods, computes simple time based schedules, and feeds complex scenarios into specialised engines.
+Builds clean transaction tables for scheduling.
+Maps invoice lines to performance obligations and recognition methods.
+Computes simple time based schedules.
+Feeds complex scenarios into specialised engines.

 Clean data is the foundation for trustworthy recognition.